-Right now, there are no federal standards regulating the number of patients a registered nurse can care for at one time in U.S. hospitals.
-As a result, nurses are regularly required to care for more patients than is safe, compromising patient care.
-This legislation would protect patients and improve healthcare by setting mandated, minimum registered nurse to patient staffing ratios.
+There are no federal mandates regulating the number of patients a registered nurse can care for at one time in U.S. hospitals.
+This legislation would protect patients and improve health care by setting mandated, minimum, registered nurse-to-patient staffing ratios.